fenago/spark-dev3600/Lab5/Lab_5.md

 ## Lab 4.2.2 – Scala

-**Note:** Solutions are also in the file LAB_4.scala from which you can copy and paste into the Interactive shell.
+**Note:** Solutions are also in the file LAB_5.scala from which you can copy and paste in interactive shell.

 5. val catAdd =
 sc.textFile("/home/jovyan/work/spark-dev3600/data/J_AddCat.csv").map(x=>x.split(","))
 .map(x=>(x(1),x(0)))